Secretary of State for Universities and Research

-The Secretary of State for Universities, Research, Development and Innovation was an official post of the Ministry of Science, Innovation and Universities of the Government of Spain that existed from 1977 to 2020.
-The Secretary of State was appointed by the King of Spain after being nominated by the Science Minister.
+The Secretary of State for Science, Innovation and Universities, known in its early years as Secretary of State for Universities and Research, is the second highest office of the Ministry of Science, Innovation and Universities of the Government of Spain.
+The Secretary of State is appointed by the Monarch on the advice of the Science Minister.

-As the second highest office of the Ministry, the Secretary of State was responsible for the direction of the competencies assigned to the Ministry over science, R&D&I and universities.
-The Secretary of State designed and directed, in coordination with the Secretary of State for Education, the scholarship and study aid programs and coordinated the efforts of the different Spanish public administrations and the European institutions.
+As the second highest office of the Ministry, the Secretary of State is responsible for the direction of the responsibilities assigned to the Ministry over science, R&D&I and universities.
+The Secretary of State designs and directs, in coordination with the Secretary of State for Education, the scholarship and study aid programs and coordinated the efforts of the different Spanish public administrations and the European institutions.

-The Secretary of State also took care of the well administration and distribution of the European community funds destined to universities, science and research and it secured the equal and universal access and no discrimination to universities and science with special attention to the role of women in this area.
+The Secretary of State also takes care of the well administration and distribution of the European Union funds destined to universities, science and research and it secures the equal and universal access and no discrimination to universities and science with special attention to the role of women in this area.

-Because of his position, the Secretary of State was also the President of the State Research Agency and the President of the Centre for the Development of Industrial Technology.
+Because of his position, the Secretary of State is also the president of the State Research Agency and the Centre for the Development of Industrial Technology.